-Subsequently, a group of dedicated social entrepreneurs set up Anudip Foundation to address critical livelihood needs of people of rural and urban India through information technology.
+Subsequently, a group of dedicated social entrepreneurs sets up Anudip Foundation to address the critical livelihood needs of people of rural and urban India through information technology.

-Anudip began establishing training centers with three locations in the Sundarbans region of eastern India.
-These first centers were learning prototypes launched in partnership with community NGOs, with Anudip providing faculty, training equipment, student mobilization, training and placement services.
+Anudip began establishing job training centers nearby three locations in the Sundarbans region of eastern India.
+These first centers were learning prototypes launched in partnership with community NGOs, with Anudip providing faculty, training equipment, student mobilization, training, and placement services.

-Subsequent feedback from our alumni and recommendations of our donors, advisors and partner-NGOs led to the concept of market-aligned skills training and MERIT project centers, and an integrated model that has had far-reaching impact on the skilling industry.
+Subsequent feedback from our alumni and recommendations of our donors, advisors, and partner-NGOs led to the concept of market-aligned skills training and MERIT project centers, and an integrated model that has had a far-reaching impact on the skilling industry.